-We account for stock-based compensation in accordance with ASC 718, "Compensation - Stock Compensation" ("ASC 718"), which requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
-The Company accounts for forfeitures as they occur.
-The value of the prorata portion of the award, assuming no forfeiture, is recognized in the Company's consolidated statement of comprehensive loss as an expense over the requisite service periods.
+We account for stock-based compensation in accordance with ASC 718, "Compensation - Stock Compensation", or ASC 718, which requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model. we account for forfeitures as they occur.
+The value of the pro-rata portion of the award, assuming no forfeiture, is recognized in our consolidated statement of comprehensive loss as an expense over the requisite service periods.
 Upon forfeiture the expense is adjusted so that expense is recognized for the portion of the award that actually vested.